How did the Visible Thinking in the Museum approach come about?

 What is Visible Thinking in the Museum?

-Therefore the Visible Thinking in the Museum approach (VTM) takes elements of a framework called Visible Thinking and combines them with museum education practices, facilitation techniques, questioning strategies and coaching tools.
+VTM takes elements of Project Zero‘s Visible Thinking framework and combines them with museum education practices, facilitation techniques, questioning strategies and coaching tools.

 VTM is an easy-to-follow framework that allows museum educators, guides, teachers and docents to confidently design and lead engaging discussion-based sessions with art, objects and ideas with any audience.